SAP-samples/teched2025-AD161/exercises/ex2/README.md

 ```

-The entities in this service are for mocking represented as a tables on the
+The entities in this service are for mocking represented as a tables in the
-SQLite in-database and filled with data from the _csv_ files from the imported package:
+SQLite in-memory database and are filled with data from the _csv_ files from the imported package:
 ```
 [cds] - connect to db > sqlite { url: ':memory:' }
   > init from ..\apis\flights-data\data\sap.capire.flights.data.Supplements.csv